-Small spots or floaters may also indicate blood vessel leaks and may clear up in days, weeks, or even months.
-In the most severe form, with proliferative diabetic retinopathy, there may be sudden severe vision loss from vitreous bleeding or tractional retinal detachment.
+Small spots or floaters may be a symptom of bleeding in the eye from abnormal new vessels.
+In the most severe form, with PDR, there may be sudden severe vision loss from bleeding or retinal detachment.

-Because the disease is initially showing no symptoms, and can be treated in the earlier stages, it is important to have an eye examination each year, and immediately if you experience any of these symptoms.
+Because the disease initially shows no symptoms, and can be treated in the earlier stages, it is important for all patients with diabetes to have an eye examination at least once a year, and to seek medical attention immediately if you experience any of these visual symptoms.
 Late diagnosis and treatment can result in irreversible vision loss.

 Subscribe to our mailing list to get the updates to your email inbox...